 Public Works: The Public Works Department is divided into the Highway, Waste Management, Parks, and Building Maintenance Divisions.
-The Department currently employs a director, one office manager, one public works foreman, one building maintenance foreman, 16 full-time workers and two seasonal employees.
+The Department currently employs a director, one office manager, one public works foreman, one building maintenance foreman, one crew leader, 15 full-time workers and two seasonal employees.
 The seasonal employees are generally hired on a full-time basis from March through October.
 The Town owns seventeen trucks, one street sweeper, a loader, a backhoe, a side cutting mower, a boom mower, and a trailer.
 The Town also provides occasional public works services for the Board of Education on an in-kind basis.
 The Parks Department is responsible for maintaining the Town fields, which include: seven ballfields, two athletic fields, and four playgrounds.
 The Parks Department has two pick-up trucks, a landscape trailer and three mowing machines.
+A new public works facility was completed in 2015.